seng637-winter2025/a1-group8/seng637-a1-team_number.md

 | Key-operated switch that allows operator to start and stop machine| ATM     |
 | When turned on prompts for total cash in machine                  | ATM     |
 | Logs transactions internally starting when ATM is started up.
 Never contains pin number. | ATM     |

+Each of these requirements will be tested from the inital state of the ATM being turned on and idle.
+During the process of testing each requirement, any defects  that are found will be reported using Azure DevOps bug reporting feature.
+Each of the reported bugs will include the following details:
+ - Testing Type
+ - Function
+ - Software Version
+ - Severity of bug
+ - Initial system state
+ - Steps to reproduce defect
+ - Expected outcome and actual outcome

+## Exploratory Testing Logistics

+Text…

 # Comparison of exploratory and manual functional testing